What are my rights as a criminal suspect or a person accused of a crime?

 Right to be Free From Unreasonable Searches or Seizures:

 The Fourth Amendment to the United States Constitution protects you from unreasonable searches and seizures.
 Unless an officer presents proper credentials and a search warrant, do not allow any search of your body, home, garage, business, computer, car, boat or other dwelling or property.

-If the police present with a valid search warrant you must comply, but never consent.
+If the police present with a valid search warrant you must comply but never consent.
 If there is a warrant, ask to read it.
 Then ask the officers if you may watch as the police search and ask to call your lawyer before the search.
 It is not uncommon for someone ( your spouse, children, friend, acquaintance, or stranger) to have placed or left contraband or other evidence of a crime in or on your property WITHOUT YOU KNOWING.
-This happen all the time!!
+This happens all the time!!
 So NEVER allow a search without a warrant.
 If asked whether it will be okay to search, say “no, I do not consent” and call your lawyer.

 Right to Bail:

 Generally, you have the right to a reasonable bail if arrested.
 The primary issues should be whether you are a risk of flight or a danger to the community.
 In Oklahoma County, there is a standard bail or bond schedule which is generally applied, but bond is occasionally denied.
-You do need to know that if you post bail you will be entitled to a state paid criminal defense attorney and you would be required to hire a private one.
+You do need to know that if you post bail you will be entitled to a state-paid criminal defense attorney and you would be required to hire a private one.

 Right to Subpoena: